celestix/agroconnect/README.md

-# FarmXpert
+# AgroConnect

 ### Supporting farmers through our online marketplace and community.

-FarmXpert is a one-place app that provides direct-to-consumer services such as buying and selling crops, cutting out the middleman, and more.It also provides various features such as Farmbook: Recommendations for protecting crops from diseases and pests, News: - Miscellaneous information.
+AgroConnect is a one-place app that provides direct-to-consumer services such as buying and selling crops, cutting out the middleman, and more.It also provides various features such as Farmbook: Recommendations for protecting crops from diseases and pests, News: - Miscellaneous information.
 A forum for farmers to discuss and share information on government benefits and policies for farmers in a community format.

 ## Features